 These days, if you want an undergraduate degree in Deep Learning, you’ll need to take courses in applied math, computer science, and possibly much more.
 In other words, to be seriously legit, a degree in Deep Learning is a highly interdisciplinary one.
 And that’s without any domain-specific knowledge of data – e.g., economic, retail, sales/marketing, science, … With all the hype around Deep Learning, you might have the impression that you must head back to school to acquire the credentials to re-invent yourself for this significant opportunity.
 And while it is not my intention to disparage education in any way, it may be that your creds are a gap analysis and only a few ‘courses’ away.
+As you can imagine, getting an education of this standard can be incredibly expensive.
+The cost of enrolling for these qualifications is often also even higher for international students who sometimes end up needing to turn to resources such as a credit card for immigrants to cover their exam fees, utility bills, and other living costs.
+Ultimately though, education should be seen as a personal investment and it is difficult to assign a monetary value or put a price on something so unique.

 I’ll illustrate using myself as an example.
 In my case, I acquired an undergraduate degree in Solid Earth Geophysics from Montreal’s McGill University in … well, let’s just say it was the last century.
 Geophysics is highly interdisciplinary; and from my undergraduate degree, I can leverage my background to address Goodfellow et al.’s applied math basics for Deep Learning as follows: